Race to Zero Report

 Support a just transition Explain how you will support communities affected by both climate impacts and the climate transition, and strengthen their participation in achieving the global goal of halving emissions by 2030, seeking to address injustices and build towards a more equitable future. |

-1. Positive Impact deliver a 24 hour education initiative on World Peace Day (sept 21st) and in 2022 this was a ‘pay what you can afford’ cost.
+1. Positive Impact deliver a 24 hour education initiative on World Peace Day (sept 21st) and this was a ‘pay what you can afford’ cost.
 This meant Positive Impact ambassadors in, for example Bolivia, were able to access education so they could be as informed and empowered as ambassadors in areas of the world where they can afford education budgets. |

 Integrate nature Drawing on the Convention on Biological Diversity, integrate the conservation and sustainable use of biological diversity into relevant sectoral or cross-sectoral plans, programmes and policies. |